Sometimes children and adults who have coughs and colds are unwell with Influenza-like Illness (including RSV).

 In very young infants, irritability or decreased activity might be the only signs your child is becoming more unwell and needs to see a doctor.
 If you are concerned about your child's health (or your health) call your general practice or Healthline 24 hours a day, 7 days a week on 0800 611 116.

 Many of the ILI symptoms are similar to those of COVID-19.
 COVID-19 testing is important for any adult or young person with these symptoms.
-Unlike teenagers and adults, children 11 years and under with these symptoms don't always need to be tested for COVID-19.

 Covering coughs and sneezes with your elbow, and regular and thorough hand washing/drying are important steps to prevent the spread of illness.